Catarina Macario: International career

 Macario is eligible to play internationally for Brazil and the United States.
 She was called to represent the United States at several youth levels.
 Macario stated that she intended to represent the United States at the senior level, turning down several approaches from the Brazilian Football Confederation.
 She generally plays as a midfielder for the United States, although Vlatko Andonovski has stated she could move to a false nine role in the future.

 On October 8, 2020, Macario received her first call up to represent the United States at senior level, though she could not yet do this in games until she received clearance from FIFA.
 Later the same day, she announced on Twitter that she had acquired American citizenship.
 On January 13, 2021, U.S. Soccer announced that Macario received clearance from FIFA to represent the United States internationally.
 On January 18, 2021, Macario debuted for the United States, coming in the half-time of a friendly match against Colombia, thus becoming the first naturalized citizen ever to play for the US senior women's team.
 In the next game, another friendly against Colombia, she started for the first time, scoring her first international goal, on January 22, 2021.

-On June 23, 2021, Macario was included in the United States roster for the 2020 Summer Olympics.
+On June 23, 2021, Macario was included in the United States roster for the 2020 Summer Olympics where they placed 3rd, earning Macario a bronze medal.

+After missing the 2023 FIFA Women's World Cup due to an ACL injury she obtained with Lyon in 2022, Macario made her return to the United States national team for the 2024 SheBelieves Cup in April 2024.
+On June 26, 2024, Macario was selected by her former Chelsea coach Emma Hayes to the 18-player roster for the 2024 Summer Olympics in France.
+On July 12, it was announced that Macario would be withdrawing from the Olympics due to "knee irritation", and that Lynn Williams would replace her on the roster.

 Personal life

 Despite declaring herself a fan of Marta, Macario stated that her favorite soccer player is American former forward Mia Hamm.

+Macario graduated from Stanford University in 2021 with a BA in communications and minor in psychology.